HannesHold/GoWPF/README.md

 # GoWPF
-Some exploration project of the mighty GoWPF library from nwoods.com
+An exploration project of the mighty GoWPF library from nwoods.com